-Within the glen and the lower containing hill slopes to the east and west of the area, the planting of native woodland would be characteristic to the landscape and in general, would enhance the wooded setting to Loch Lubnaig without detriment to its Special Landscape Qualities.
+Overall Capacity: Medium-high Guidelines Within the glen and the lower containing hill slopes to the east and west of the area, the planting of native woodland would be characteristic to the landscape and in general, would enhance the wooded setting to Loch Lubnaig without detriment to its Special Landscape Qualities.
 On the glen floor however, the pattern of open pastures that contribute to the quality of the 'wild and rugged highlands contrasting with pastoral lowlands' could be compromised by extensive woodland planting.
 In places, planting in open areas could also detract from views over the loch and to nearby mountain summits that provide a dramatic backdrop to the glen.
+Additional planting of native woodland on the upper treeling Ensure woodland edges relate to the natural landform of the Encourage natural regeneration on steeper hill slopes, away Maintain open views over the loch and towards nearby mout Consider planting woodland clumps and riparian trees along important open views along the glen would not be affected.
 In practice however, the glen sides are already heavily wooded with little or no opportunity for additional planting.

-- Additional planting of native woodland on the upper treeline would be encouraged. - Ensure woodland edges relate to the natural landform of the glen and surrounding hill slopes. - Encourage natural regeneration on steeper hill slopes, away from distinctive rocky outcrops. - Maintain open views over the loch and towards nearby mountain summits. - Consider planting woodland clumps and riparian trees along on parts of the glen floor where important open views along the glen would not be affected.
+Productive conifer Overall Capacity: Medium-high Guidelines The planting of productive conifer would be characteristic and in general, would enhance the wooded Consider the planting of some productive conifer on parts of of the glen sides near to existing stands